Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 - If it's not relevant, or you've got lots of paid experience, include volunteer work on your resume in a separate section.

 Do you have questions about how to put volunteer work on a resume?
+Still not sure what volunteer experience on resume really counts?
 Give us a shout in the comments!
 We love to help!